gmcmacran/time_series_M4/README.md

 ### Data Exploration

-Longer frequency data (i.e. yearly) tend to be shorter series than short frequency series (i.e. daily).
+Long frequency data (i.e. yearly) tend to be shorter series than short frequency series (i.e. daily).
 Within each dataset, the length of the series is inconsistent.